 AGROCLIMATIC / CROP CONDITION ASSESSMENT

-In most parts of the country, harvesting of late-planted lowland 2nd palay has just begun; good to normal yield is expected in Baler, Casiguran, most parts of CALABARZON, most areas in Bicol Region, Eastern Visayas, and Bukidnon because of sufficient moisture experience by the crops during their critical stage of growth.
-In contrast, below normal yield is anticipated in Cagayan Valley, Ambulong, Calapan, Romblon, Masbate, Central Visayas, Dipolog, and CARAGA because of moisture stress and water logging experienced by the crops.
-Meanwhile, standing early planted wet season corn experienced good crop conditions in Eastern part of Central Luzon, most parts of CALABARZON, most of Bicol Region, and Eastern Visayas.
-However, insufficient moisture that potentially stressed corn crops were noted in Ambulong, while water logging has slightly affected corn crops in most parts of CARAGA region.
+In some parts of the country, harvesting of early planted wet season corn has just begun; good to normal yield is expected in Baler, Casiguran, most parts of CALABARZON, and most areas in Bicol Region because of sufficient moisture experienced by the crops during their critical stage of growth.
+In contrast, below normal yield is anticipated over Masbate, Eastern Visayas, and CARAGA due to moisture stress and water logging, which were experienced by the crops.
+Meanwhile, land preparation and planting of dry season corn has now started in Infanta, Daet, Catarman, Surigao and Hinatuan, sufficient moisture available during the month favored such activities.
+On the other hand, inadequate amount of rainfall received in Legaspi and Virac hampered the planting of dry season corn over those areas.

 REGION I (Ilocos Region)

 Any farming activities related to rice and corn could not be done across the region because of insufficient amount of rainfall received during the month.